puiiyuen/ltc-assistant/README.md

 ```

 ### Web
 It is a dashboard view for staff to manage all information.
-I used Vue.js to build a single-page application.
-Vue-router was imported to manage page routing.
-All static resources were hosted on the Nginx server.
+I use Vue.js to build a single-page application.
+Vue-router is imported to manage page routing.
+All static resources are hosted on the Nginx server.
 The application will initiate async requests to fetch data from the backend server on demand.

 Below is an example of "Security Alert Center":